OpenMined/PySyft/docs/docs/markdown/_modules/syft.frameworks.torch.federated.md

 #### syft.frameworks.torch.federated.utils.extract_batches_per_worker(federated_train_loader: syft.frameworks.torch.federated.dataloader.FederatedDataLoader)
-Extracts the batches from the federated_train_loader and stores them in a dictionary (keys = data.location)
+Extracts the batches from the federated_train_loader and stores them in a dictionary (keys = data.location).

 Args:
-federated_train_loader: the connection object we use to send responses
+federated_train_loader: the connection object we use to send responses.

 > back to the client.